SamsungInternet/examples/custom-tab-demo/README.md

 ![Screenshot](docs/screenshot.png?raw=true "Screenshot")

+## Tested on

+* Samsung S7 on Android v6.0.1
+* Nexus 5 on Android v6.0.1

 ## Disclaimer

-Mainly focusing on the web, I am not a seasoned Android app developer.
+My Java is a bit rusty and I don't have a whole lot of Android development experience!
 If you spot issues or improvements to be made in the code, please do raise an issue or a PR.
 Thanks! - Peter

-## Tested on

-* Samsung S7 on Android v6.0.1
-* Nexus 5 on Android v6.0.1

 ## See also